electraone/datafiles/manual/src/developers/luaext.md

 #### Control sets
-Identifiers of the conrol sets.
+Identifiers of the control sets.
 The control sets are groups of controls assigned to the pots.

 `CONTROL_SET_1`
 `CONTROL_SET_2`